 - Maine Coon has to share space with other household pets.

-- Cats share litter tray, scratching post, cat tower, food, and water.
+- Cats share a litter tray, scratching post, cat tower, food, and water.

 - The owner closes off parts of the house, limiting cats roaming space.

 - Limited space within the home.